Heather Rose is the award-winning author of eight novels and is one of Australia’s most diverse writers.

-In 2013 Heather was appointed as an inaugural Director of the Macquarie Point Development Corporation, overseeing Tasmania’s most exciting development precinct.
+In 2012 Heather was appointed as an inaugural Director of the Macquarie Point Development Corporation, overseeing Tasmania’s most exciting development precinct.
 Heather served on the board until 2016.

-In 2013 Heather co-created the luxury accommodation business Library House in Hobart, featuring Heather’s extensive collection of books.
+In 2013 Heather co-created the luxury accommodation business Library House in Hobart.
 It was named as one of Virgin’s Top 5 new getaways in Australia in 2014 and winning the Stayz Indulgence Accommodation for Tasmania in the same year.
 It was sold in 2015.

 Heather was appointed as a Trustee of the Tasmanian Museum and Art Gallery in 2020.